Roasted Carrots with Cumin and Lime

 - Test the carrots for doneness by gently poking with a skewer or point of a small knife — they should be tender at the center.

-Roasted Carrots with Cumin and Lime
+Roasted Whole Carrots with Honey and Lime

 Ingredients